gdubicki/dynamotd/README.md

 We also don't have user docs, developer docs and contribution guide.

-What we DO have is some non-idiomatic code and brain-dead solutions because the original author is only learning Golang.
+What we DO have is some non-idiomatic code because the original author is only learning Golang.
 :P